ClearBlade/native-libraries/clearblade.md

 ~~~~

 ## Cache.setMultiple(data, callback)
 Sets multiple entries in the cache at once.
 Requires that the cache object was initialized with a cache name.
 Requires that the data passed to this function is a JSON object.
-On success, returns a SetMultiple done string.
+On success, returns a "SetMultiple done" string.

 * @param {object} data: Multiple data entries to be stored in the cache
 * @param {function} callback: Returns error or success messages